- Get Involved

 UNPUNCLIEGUT INDIANS.
 The Unpuncliegut (Hunzpunzliegut) Indians, who probably spoke Coahuiltecan, lived on the southern part of the Texas coast.
 In the middle eighteenth century their settlements were along the mainland shore of the Laguna Madre in the area of present Cameron and Willacy counties.

 BIBLIOGRAPHY:Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "UNPUNCLIEGUT INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmu04.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "UNPUNCLIEGUT INDIANS," accessed April 22, 2019, http://www.tshaonline.org/handbook/online/articles/bmu04.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.